ansys/ansys-sphinx-theme/doc/source/user-guide/configuration.rst

              "logo": "no_logo",
          }

-You can also add your custom logo by specifying the path to the logo file as specified in `pydata-sphinx-theme <pydata_logo_>`_.
+You can also add a custom logo by specifying the path to the logo file as specified in `pydata-sphinx-theme <pydata_logo_>`_.

 For example: